Our Mission & Values

-- A living wage is a basic human right, and so our employees should earn a wage that allows them to live a full and productive life.
-This includes annual PTO, sick leave, and sufficient after-tax income to support themselves in their home area.
+- A living wage is a basic human right.
+Our employees should earn a wage that allows them to live a full and productive life.
+This includes at least three to four weeks of annual PTO, health insurance, and sufficient after-tax income to support themselves in their home area.

 - Both work and education should be beautiful and fun.
 We aim to provide employees, facilitators, and participants with experiences that are enjoyable and aesthetically pleasing.

 - Individual growth leads to societal evolution.
 Professional growth, networking, and collaboration are all vital, as is the ability to make and learn from mistakes.
 We support this growth and connection in accountable spaces because it enriches the world in ways that are kind, courageous, and impactful.